 Once you have created the schema markup for your website using any of the two methods mentioned above, you should test the schema.
 Google has two great tools that you can use to make sure that your schema implementation will be properly interpreted by the search engine when the website is crawled.

 First, you should use the Structured Data Testing Tool.
-This tool allows you to test the correctness of your schema and allows you to make changes immediately, in order to repair any errors before deployment of your schema markup.
+This tool allows you to test the correctness of your schema markup for seo and allows you to make changes immediately, in order to repair any errors before deployment of your schema markup.

 The second tool is the Structured data report.
 This tool helps you track how Google understands your structured data over time.

 What then happens from the search engine’s side, after adding a markup?
 Google says:

 Once you’ve marked up your site’s content, you can test it using the Structured Data Testing Tool.
 Google will discover it the next time we crawl your site (although it may take some time for rich snippets to appear in search results).
 When our algorithms discover technically correct markup on a page, we use a variety of signals to determine when to show rich snippets, including compliance with our Webmaster Quality Guidelines and Structured Data Policies.
 As a result, correctly marked up content may not always trigger rich snippet in our search results.

 Since Google has provided great tools that you can use in order to implement schema on your website, you don’t need to be a programmer so that you can implement schema.
 Additionally, there is a lot of good documentation at schema.org for you to add markup that is relevant to the resources on your webpages.

 Once you have properly deployed schema, you will give the search engine greater opportunity to increase both your visibility and traffic through the search engine results page (SERP).
 Therefore, you should endeavor to add as much markup as you can to your website

 Drawbacks of Schema